KIlian42/Atrial-Fibrillation-Classification-using-Transformer-models/Readme.md

-# Atrial Fibrillation classification using ensembled models
+# Combining Multi-Scale Kernels and Transformer Encoder for ECG classification

 This repository contains the research and code (Python) from my master thesis.
 (2023-2024)